extremecoder2020/golang-repository/README.md

 <img src="https://user-images.githubusercontent.com/45907874/89135636-4eb10c00-d505-11ea-9406-4eb75d1990ad.gif" height="200" width="300"/>

-- This repository contains different levels of Go code, its my progress in the language.
+- This repository contains different levels of Go code, it's my progress in the language.
-- So, each file have a name of the topic that i learned.
+- Each file is named according to the topic that i learned.
 - Many of that code will be refactored that as i get better.